jonbnewman/mobx-store-provider/docs/testing.md

 });
 ```

-Below is the component we are testing, a typical HTML form with a text field and a submit button.
+Below is the component we are testing.

+A typical HTML form with a text field and a submit button.
+In the test above we are able to test the full functionality of the form, including submission.

 ```javascript
 // UserForm.jsx (The component we want to test)